josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 As a result:

-- responsibility pools at the operational layer,
+- responsibility tends to pool at the operational layer,
-- insulation consolidates at the sponsorship layer.
+- insulation tends to consolidate at the sponsorship layer.

 This is architectural asymmetry.

 ---

-## 🛠 IX.
-Structural Countermeasures
+## 🛠 Structural Countermeasures

 Breaking this pattern requires: